streamnative/examples/clients/pubsub/examples/delayed-message.md

 - [Delayed Message Producer With Message Router](../src/main/java/io/streamnative/examples/pubsub/DelayedMessageProducerWithMessageRouterExample.java)

-It will publish 5 message immediately and publish another 5 messages delayed 1 ~ 5 seconds mod by partition nums.
+It will publish 10 message immediately and publish another 10 messages delayed 0 ~ 90 seconds, the similar delay time will put same partition.
+Such as:

+Delayed message of 0 seconds ~ 30 seconds will be put in partition 0.
+Delayed message of 30 seconds ~ 1 minutes will be put in partition 1.
+Delayed message of 1 minutes ~ 10 minutes will be put in partition 2.
+Delayed message of 10 minutes ~ 1 hours will be put in partition 3.
+Delayed message of 1 hours ~ 12 hours will be put in partition 4.
+Delayed message of 12 hours ~ 1 days will be put in partition 5.
+Delayed message of 1 days ~ 3 days will be put in partition 6.
+Delayed message of 3 days ~ 7 days will be put in partition 7.
+Delayed message delay time after 7 days will be put in partition 8.

 - Expected Result